rockbuzz/lara-custom-validation/README.md

 }
 ```

-### in extension mode it is necessary to add messages to the validation file for the language
+### In extension mode it is necessary to add messages to the validation file for the language
 ```php
 //resources/lang/pt-br/validation.php
 return [